Back to blog

 The stakes of a hallucination depend entirely on what the agent can do.
 Every additional tool an agent can call is an additional hallucination blast radius.

 Email agents send emails based on hallucinated facts about the customer, the product, or the transaction.
 They respond to phishing emails that have been injected with prompt commands.
-The damage: incorrect commitments to customers, data deleted or forwarded incorrectly, response to attacker-initiated injection.
+The damage involves incorrect commitments to customers, data deleted or forwarded incorrectly, and responses to attacker-initiated injection.

 CRM agents update records with hallucinated data.
 Wrong contact info, fake deal stages, incorrect notes.
 They close deals or mark opportunities as won based on hallucinated conversation outcomes.
-The damage: corrupt data records that require manual audit and correction, pipeline numbers that mislead business decisions.
+The damage here is corrupt data records that require manual audit and correction, and pipeline numbers that mislead business decisions.

 LinkedIn and Twitter agents send connection requests or messages based on hallucinated context about the prospect.
 They fabricate engagement metrics or company information in outreach.
-The damage: reputational harm from outreach based on false premises, incorrect social posts that need to be corrected publicly.
+The damage includes reputational harm from outreach based on false premises, and incorrect social posts that need to be corrected publicly.

 Financial agents process payments or refunds based on hallucinated authorization.
 They approve transactions based on hallucinated credit limits or account status.
-The damage: financial loss, regulatory exposure, audit findings.
+Across our client work, financial agents were responsible for roughly 40% of the incidents we had to escalate.
+The highest-stakes failures were not from text hallucinations.
+They were from agents that could move money.

 Building Defenses — What Actually Reduces Hallucination Risk